-The purpose of this program is to inform employees, that The University of Mary Washington is complying with the OSHA Confined Space Standard, Title 29 Code of Federal Regulations 1910.146.
-We have determined that the University of Mary Washington needs written procedures for the evaluation of confined spaces, and where permit-required spaces are identified, we have developed and implemented a permit-required confined space entry program.
-This program applies to all work operations at the University where employees must enter a permit-required confined space as part of their job duties.
+The purpose of this program is to inform employees, that UMW is complying with the OSHA Confined Space Standard, Title 29 Code of Federal Regulations 1910.146.
+We have determined that UMW needs written procedures for the evaluation of confined spaces, and where permit-required spaces are identified.
+This program applies to all work operations at UMW where employees must enter a permit-required confined space as part of their job duties.

-The safety office has overall responsibility for coordinating safety and health programs at the University.
+OEMS has overall responsibility for coordinating Health and Safety programs at UMW.
 The shop supervisors have the overall responsibility for the Permit-Required Confined entry.
-Shop supervisor will review and update the program along with the safety director, annually or as necessary.
+Shop supervisors will review and update the program along with OEMS no less than annually.

-Copies of the written program may be obtained from shop supervisors at the physical plant facility, as well as the UMW Safety Office located in Hamlet House.
+Copies of the written program may be obtained from shop supervisors at the Physical Plant Facility, as well as the OEMS Offices located in Hamlet House.

 This program is designed to ensure that safe work practices are utilized during all activities regarding the permit space to prevent personal injuries and illnesses that could occur.

-If, after reading this program, you find that improvements can be made, please contact the safety office or your shop supervisor.
-We encourage all suggestions because we are committed to creating a safe workplace for all our employees and a safe and effective permit-required confined space entry program; it is an important component of our overall safety plan.
+If, after reading this program, you find that improvements can be made, please contact OEMS or your shop supervisor.
+We encourage all suggestions because we are committed to creating a safe workplace for all our employees and a safe and effective permit-required confined space entry program.
+It is an important component of our overall safety plan.
 We strive for clear understanding, safe work practices, and involvement in the program from every level of involvement.

 A confined space as defined by OSHA is: